 The ROK has one of the highest rates of traffic deaths for a developed country, particularly for pedestrians.
 Speeding, running red lights and other risky behaviour is common, particularly by buses, taxis and motorcyclists.
 Taxis often do not have seat belts, particularly in the back seats.
 Pedestrians should not expect traffic to stop at pedestrian crossings: check carefully before stepping onto the road.
 Pedestrians should also look out for motorcyclists who often travel on footpaths and pedestrian crossings.
-For further advice, see our bulletin on Overseas Road Safety.
+For further advice, see our road travel page.

 Korean authorities are focused on reducing the road toll.
 There is a strong presumption that car drivers are at fault in accidents involving injury to pedestrians.
 Criminal charges and heavy penalties are common in accidents involving injury.

 Please also refer to our general air travel page for information on aviation safety and security.

 When you are in the ROK, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
 If you are arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
 But we can't get you out of trouble or out of jail.
 Research laws before travelling, especially for an extended stay.